Resources

 Or read through how we think about this

-The articles below cover the framework, the decision signals, and worked examples for a couple of the most common automation candidates.
+The articles below cover the framework, the decision signals, the preparation that determines success, and worked examples for a couple of the most common automation candidates.
 Read them in any order; each stands on its own.

 Start here if you're not sure whether to automate something: